Latte Tags

 • $iterator->last – is this the last iteration?

-• $iterator->odd – is this iteration odd?
+• $iterator->odd – is this an odd iteration?

-• $iterator->even – is this iteration even?
+• $iterator->even – is this an even iteration?

 • $iterator->parent – the iterator surrounding the current one